ciscoheat/superforms-web/src/routes/components/+page.md

 </script>
 ```

-This leads to the question if a form and its fields can be factored out components?
+This leads to the question if a form and its fields can be factored out into components?

 ## Factoring out a form